Coskon/coskmusicbot/README.md

 - ~~When searching for results on YouTube, you have to wait for all the reactions to appear to be able to choose.~~ Added buttons! (you can still use reactions).
 - It has to download each video mp3, so it's limited by the host internet speed and disk space.
 - Bot language is global for all servers (cannot changed individually for each server).
 This will probably not be changed.
+- User interface creates a separate venv occupying more space.
+Might change in the future. (couldn't initialize both threads at the same time and make them work correctly so i went with this)

 ## Known bugs
 - If the bot is waiting for an input (like choosing a song), the bot will stop responding in every server until something is chosen or timeout. (might try to implement a better wait_for to fix this, however the bot isn't meant to be used in a big quantity of servers so it should be a huge problem)